 WHAT HAPPENS IF SOMEONE ONSITE SHOWS SYMPTOMS OF C-19?

 - Our Health Centre team will be working closely with the school doctors at the Apples Medical Centre and Public Health England.

 - If a day pupil or a staff member shows symptoms associated with C-19 they will be sent home immediately and asked to attend at a local testing centre.

-- They must self-isolate for 10 days excluding the day of onset.
-The rest of their household must also isolate for 14 days and, if they develop symptoms, get tested too.
+- If they test positive they, and their household, must self-isolate for 10 days excluding the day of onset.
+If a member of the household develops symptoms they must get tested too.